Hungarian algorithm: Step 5

 If the number of starred zeros is n (or in the general case $min(n,m)$, where n is the number of people and m is the number of jobs), the algorithm terminates.
 See the Result subsection below on how to interpret the results.

 Otherwise, find the lowest uncovered value.
 Subtract this from every uncovered element and add it to every element covered by two lines.
 Go back to step 4.

 This is equivalent to subtracting a number from all rows which are not covered and adding the same number to all columns which are covered.
 These operations do not change optimal assignments.

 Result

 If following this specific version of the algorithm, the starred zeros form the minimum assignment.

 From Kőnig's theorem, the minimum number of lines (minimum vertex cover) will be n (the size of maximum matching).
 Thus, when n lines are required, minimum cost assignment can be found by looking at only zeroes in the matrix.

+Applications

+The Hungarian algorithm is often used to solve classic assignment problems that involve matching the elements of two sets in a one-to-one relationship, such as tasks to agents or resources.
+For example, the problem may require assigning jobs to either workers or machines.
+Extensions of the classic problem (e.g., multidimensional assignment problems, or problems introducing different constraints) may require other methods.

+Another example is found in object tracking, an area of computer vision.
+Object tracking requires detecting objects in video footage and associating detections across successive frames (for example, to preserve identity or avoid double-counting).
+In this context, a tracking algorithm may formulate the association between new object detections and existing tracks as an assignment problem, which can be solved by the Hungarian algorithm.